Areso/Sailmaster/README.md

 # Sailmaster
 ## Technologies and architecture
 Sailmaster is turn-based MMORPG.
-The client is a SPA or a single-page application (HTML5, Canvas, vanilla JavaScript), but it could be changed at anytime.
+The client is a single-page application (HTML5, Canvas, vanilla JavaScript), but it could be changed at anytime.
 There are could be few clients, thanks to open API of the backend.
 The server is a two-component application.
 Webserver handles endpoints, with whom the client is communicate.